mfreema5/HUM380-GameDesign/Bibliography/When the experiment is over - Deploying an incentive system to all the users.md

 #“When the Experiment Is over: Deploying an Incentive System to All the Users

 Farzan, Rosta, Joan M. DiMicco, David R. Millen, Beth Brownholtz, Werner Geyer, and Casey Dugan.
 2008.
 “When the Experiment Is over: Deploying an Incentive System to All the Users.”
-In Proceedings of the Symposium on Persuasive Technology, In Conjunction with the AISB. http://www.quilageo.com/wp-content/uploads/2013/07/When-the-experiment-is-over.pdf.
+In *Proceedings of the Symposium on Persuasive Technology, In Conjunction with the AISB*. http://www.quilageo.com/wp-content/uploads/2013/07/When-the-experiment-is-over.pdf.

 ###Who is the author?